-*The week day for Conversational English will be determined and announced prior to the start of the course.
+*The 4th day of class will be determined and announced prior to the start of the course.
+Other schedules may be available.

 COURSES

 International Educational Center offers a variety of courses in English language instruction, college entrance exam preparation, writing, and American literature.